momaillard/RNAseq_ShinyApp/README.md

 The original App was built for Parasol ANR, in Kaliphruit team at B&PMP (new IPSIM), Montpellier, France.

 I developped this shiny App to make RNAseq visualization easy for **non R-users**.
-This app was created for a grapevine project with an hundred samples RNAseq.
+This app was created for a grapevine project with an hundred samples.

 ## Gene Expression pattern